 It has been for more than fifty years now that nuclear and particle physicists worry about the unique way of expressing the significance of their conclusions which rely on small number of registered events of given signature, and especially so when some of these events are suspected to be of origin different than the one of current interest.
-This worry has in recent years eventually grown into a nightmare (hence the title of this paper), for new physics beyond Standard models is, if at all, necessarily represented by only a small signal immersed in the high background of the prevailing phenomena already embraced by the Standard models.
-From the early days of Regener (1951) [1], till PhyStat2003 [2], the physicists were exploring the rich heritage of the mathematicians in search of the final solution to the problem.
-Distressingly diversified body of literature on the subject has henceforth emerged, while great number of recent workshops and conferences devoted partly to this matter [3,4,5,6,7] speaks of the annoying situation.
-The results of all these efforts are accessible via the links found at the CDF Statistics Committee site [8].
-Particle Data Group also recommends a number of possible approaches [9].
+This worry has in recent years been only aggravated, for new physics beyond Standard models is, if at all, necessarily represented by only a small signal immersed in the high background of the prevailing phenomena already embraced by the Standard models.
+From the early days of Regener (1951) [1], till PhyStat2003, physicists were exploring the rich heritage of the mathematicians in search of the final solution to the problem.
+Distressingly diversified body of literature on the subject has henceforth emerged, while great number of recent workshops and conferences devoted to this matter [2-6] speaks of the annoying situation.
+The results of all these efforts are accessible via the links found at the CDF Statistics Committee site [7,8].

-It is not our wish here to enter the endless dispute between the frequentists and the Bayesians about the fundamentals of probability theory.
-Our aim is a modest one; we shall at best try to give a somewhat different interpretation to common situations with counting statistics only (though Barlow emphasized that "everything is a counting experiment" [10]), including the important case when some phenomena other than the one under scrutiny are suspected to contribute to the overall number of indistinguishable counts.
-We shall reinterpret the key distribution function which occurs in both the frequentist and Bayesian approach to counting statistics and will hopefully be able to reconcile the two opposed views, at least when applied to elementary problems of counting statistics, and perhaps make everyday life easier for a practicing nuclear and particle physicist, as well as contribute to more homogeneous presentation of our results.
+Most of what follows is, of course, deja vu; we shall at best try to give a somewhat different interpretation of common situations with counting statistics (for as Barlow well emphasized, "everything is a counting experiment" [9]), including the important case when some phenomena other than the one under scrutiny are suspected to contribute to the overall number of indistinguishable counts.
+Invoking this interpretation we shall hopefully be able to reconcile the two opposed views, the frequentist and the Bayesian, at least when applied to elementary problems of counting statistics, and perhaps make life easier for a practicing nuclear and particle physicist, as well as contribute to more homogeneous presentation of our results.